Learning CenterLearning Topics

 RudderStack can help implement your data lake strategy

-Because we’ve seen these issues appear time and time again with organizations hoping to improve their data storage with a data lake, we’re proud to announce that we’re launching data lake support.
+Because we’ve seen these issues appear time and time again with organizations hoping to optimize their data management with a data lake, we’re proud to announce that we’re launching data lake support with Delta Lake as a destination in addition to data lakes on Amazon S3, Microsoft Azure, and Google Cloud Storage.
 This service integrates the simplicity and flexibility of data lake storage with the organization and quality of a data warehouse.
 It’s the best of both worlds: The ease and flexibility of a data lake with the usability of a data warehouse.